 Meal Planning

-Taking a few minutes to plan your meals in advance can help your week flow smoothly.
+Taking a few minutes to plan your meals can help your week flow smoothly.
 It eases stress because you don’t have to panic at five o’clock when the kids are hungry and looking for something to eat.
 It also saves money because you’ll be less likely to make a fast food run when you already have a menu ready.

 Hobby Projects